HoldenSch/guess-who/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Section 1: Downloading and compiling source code
-1) Download source code from GitHub (https://github.com/HoldenSch/guess-who/tree/main) onto Visual Studio Code (or some other source-code editor) using Git.
+1) Download source code from GitHub (https://github.com/HoldenSch/guess-who/tree/main) onto Visual Studio Code (or some other source-code editor) using Git (`git clone https://github.com/HoldenSch/guess-who.git`).
 If you don't have git, please follow directions to install it here: https://git-scm.com/downloads
 2) In terminal window, if not already in the guess-who directory, cd into the guess-who directory (`cd guess-who`)
 3) Check if you have Node.js/npm downloaded by checking the version (`node -v` and `npm -v`).
 If there’s a version output, then Node.js/npm is downloaded properly.
 If an error occurs, that means you haven't installed it, so download Node.js/npm by following instructions at https://nodejs.org/en/download/.
 You may need to restart VSCode for it to fully install.
 4) With Node.js/npm downloaded, run npm install (`npm install`) in the guess-who directory.
 This will install all packages needed for this directory.